Expats and rent price check at the Rent Tribunal

-Step-by-step plan for expats with rental problems in the Netherlands
+Step-by-step guide for expats with rental issues in the Netherlands

-Many expats do not know exactly what steps they need to take when a problem arises with their landlord.
-With this overview, you know exactly what to do.
-1. Check your contract Read the lease carefully.
-Pay special attention to provisions about deposit, service costs, and end date.
-Ask for an English version if necessary. […]
+Many expats are not sure what steps to take when a problem arises with their landlord.
+With this overview you will know exactly what to do.
+1. Check your contract Read the rental agreement carefully.
+Pay particular attention to provisions about the deposit, service charges, and the end date.
+Ask for an English version if […]

-Expats looking for a place to live in the Netherlands often find they are treated differently than Dutch tenants.
-They sometimes have to pay a higher deposit, face stricter conditions or are even refused.
-This can be seen as discrimination on the housing market, something that is prohibited in the Netherlands.
-The rental law lawyers […]
+Expats looking for housing in the Netherlands often find that they are treated differently than Dutch tenants.
+They sometimes have to pay a higher deposit, face stricter conditions, or are even refused.
+This can be seen as discrimination in the housing market, which is prohibited in the Netherlands.
+The tenancy law attorneys at Arslan Advocaten […]

 Tenant protection for expats: the same rights as Dutch tenants

-Many expats who rent a home in the Netherlands, think they have fewer rights than Dutch tenants.
-Landlords and real estate agents sometimes consciously give that impression, for example by saying that expats do not have tenant protection.
+Many expats who rent a home in the Netherlands believe that they have fewer rights than Dutch tenants.
+Landlords and real estate agents sometimes deliberately create that impression, for example by saying that expats “don’t have any tenancy protection anyway.”
 That is not correct.
-The tenancy law attorneys of Arslan Advocaten explain which rights expats have, when […]
+The tenancy law attorneys at Arslan Advocaten explain which rights expats […]

 Expats and temporary rental contracts: pitfalls and rights